 - Using falsehoods or charm to influence others to give them money or to get them out of trouble.

-People with gambling addiction usually need other people to fund their gambling habit.
-People with gambling addiction often commit fraud or steal money and items to sell for money.
-Committing illegal acts to get money in order to gamble or to recoup losses is a sign of immediate need for intervention.
+People with a gambling addiction usually need other people to fund their gambling habit.
+They may commit fraud or steal money and items to sell for money.
+Committing illegal acts to get money in order to gamble or to recoup losses is a sign of immediate need for an intervention.

-If your loved one has expressed guilt or remorse after a gambling activity, then this may be a sign.
-Gambling can be a fun activity.
-But, if they seem to be unable to control themselves, then they may have a problem.
+If your loved one has expressed guilt or remorse after a gambling activity, but are still unable to quit, then this may be a sign that they have a problem, and they may even realize that they have a problem.

 If you have seen any of these warning signs, it is important to seek professional advice.
 A common response when a person with gambling addiction is confronted is denial.
 Talk to other friends and family members to see if they’ve noticed any of these concerning behaviors.